-- System name.
-This is the full name of the remote system, as defined in its installation. - Time to call.
+- The system name.
+This is the full name of the remote system, as defined when it was installed.

+- The time to call.
 Specify when your system is allowed to call the remote system.
-The options are: - any time of any day evenings
+The options are:

+- any time of any day

+Sunday through Saturday, 24 hours a day.

+- evenings

-Monday through Friday, 5:00 P.M. to 8:00 A.M.; Saturday and Sunday - all day.
+Monday through Friday, 5:00 P.M. to 8:00 A.M.; all day Saturday and

+Sunday.

 - nights

-Monday through Friday, 11:00 P.M. to 8:00 A.M.; Saturday - all day; Sunday - until 5:00 P.M.
+Monday through Friday, 11:00 P.M. to 8:00 A.M.; all day Saturday;

+Sunday until 5:00 P.M.

-never
+- never

 Use this option for systems that can call your system, although your system never calls them.

-Be aware that performing this step only lists the times your system is allowed to call a remote system.
+Specifying this information only lists the times your system is allowed to call a remote system.
 It does not cause periodic polling.

-- Line speed of the remote system.
+- The line speed of the remote system.
 Enter the baud rate expected by the remote system.
-The default rate is 1200 bits per second. - Telephone number of the remote system.
-The special character equal sign (=) in a phone number tells the modem to wait for a second dial tone before dialing the rest of the numbers. - Login name.
-You specify the login name to be passed to the remote system for this system's login. - Password.
+The default rate is 1200 bits per second. - The telephone number of the remote system.
+An equal sign (=) in a phone number tells the modem to wait for a second dial tone before dialing the rest of the numbers. - The login name.
+You specify the login name to be passed to the remote system for this system's login. - The password.
 You specify the password to be passed to the remote system for this system's login.

-After you have supplied the outgoing uucp information for each system, uucpsetup gives you the opportunity to keep the information or supply the information again.
+After you have supplied the outgoing uucp information for each system, uucpsetup gives you the opportunity to retype the information.